zauberzeug/nicegui/README.md

 <img src="https://raw.githubusercontent.com/zauberzeug/nicegui/main/sceenshots/ui-elements.png" width="300" align="right">

-NiceGUI is an easy to use, Python-based UI framework, which renderers to the web browser.
+NiceGUI is an easy-to-use, Python-based UI framework, which renders to the web browser.
 You can create buttons, dialogs, markdown, 3D scenes, plots and much more.

 It was designed to be used for micro web apps, dashboards, robotics projects, smart home solutions and similar use cases.